oddy-bassey/FarmCollector/README.md

 - **Assumptions**:
     - It is assumed that each planting involves only one crop type and one field.
     - Each planting is associated with a specific season.

+## Harvest Implementation

+- **Validation Checks**:
+    - The service checks if the specified planting exists and is associated with the specified farm.
+- **Assumptions**:
+    - It is assumed that each harvest is associated with a specific planting.
+    - Each harvest represents the actual harvested amount for a planting.

 ---